 Facilitators: Ms. Rebecca Storey and Ms. Rebekah "Ambie" Watson

-This virtual learning community is a special semester-long opportunity for teachers to experiment together with integrating artificial intelligence (AI) into their classrooms.
+This virtual learning community continues from the fall semester as another opportunity for teachers to experiment together with integrating artificial intelligence (AI) into their classrooms.

 This FLC is co-facilitated by Ms. Rebecca Storey and Ms. Rebekah “Ambie” Watson, both Lecturers of Teacher Education.
-The FLC will gather the following six Wednesdays from 10am to 11am via Teams video conference during the Spring 2024 semester: January 31, February 7, February 14, February 21, February 28, and March 6.
-Faculty can join this FLC by registering through the VSU Training Portal
+The FLC will gather six times via Teams video conference during the Spring 2025 semester.
+Please email Dr. Storey (rrstorey@valdosta.edu) by Dec.
+13 to express your interest and participate in a scheduling poll.
+Then later register in VSU’s Employee Training Portal.

 Return to the Top